FOLIO-FSE/folio_migration_tools/README.md

 * Access to the [Data mapping file creator](https://data-mapping-file-creator.folio.ebsco.com/data_mapping_creation) web tool
 * A FOLIO tenant running the latest or the second latest version of FOLIO

-# Mapping files
-The tool is run against a folder with a set of mapping files and data files.
-There is a [template repository](https://github.com/FOLIO-FSE/migration_repo_template) with examples of the files needed and documentation around it in the [Readme](https://github.com/FOLIO-FSE/migration_repo_template/blob/main/README.md).
-The template has everything needed to run the tools agains a FOLIO test environment.

-## Bib records to Inventory and SRS records
-MARC mapping for Bib level records is based on the mapping-rules residing in a FOLIO tenant.
-Read more on this in the Readme in the [Source record manager Module repo](https://github.com/folio-org/mod-source-record-manager/blob/25283ebabf402b5870ae4b3846285230e785c17d/RuleProcessorApi.md).

-## MFHD-to-Inventory Holdings
-### Mapping rules
-This process creates FOLIO Holdings records .
-A template/example is available in [migration_repo_template](https://github.com/FOLIO-FSE/migration_repo_template).
-You have the option of either just create Holdings records, or creating a controlling SRS MFHD record together with the FOLIO Holdingsrecord.

-If you do not have MFHD records available, you can build a mapping file [this web tool](https://data-mapping-file-creator.folio.ebsco.com/data_mapping_creation) from the Item data.
-This will generate Holdings records to connect to the items.

-### Location mapping
-For holdings mapping, you also need to map legacy locations to FOLIO locations.
-An example map file is available at [migration_repo_template](https://github.com/FOLIO-FSE/migration_repo_template)

-## Items-to-Inventory-Holdings (HoldingsCSVTransformer)
-This process is similar to the Items creation process below, just with other mapping files.

-## Items-to-Inventory
-Items-to-Inventory mapping is based on a json structure where the CSV headers are matched against the target fields in the FOLIO items.
-To create a mapping file, use the [web tool](https://data-mapping-file-creator.folio.ebsco.com/data_mapping_creation).

-## Open loans
-The tools allows you to migrate open loand into FOLIO.
-This uses the Business logic APIs for this, which mean that the actual circulation rules are being excercised.
-The toolkit handles various exceptions as well, as expired users and other things that would normally block the user from checking things out.
-Be sure to turn off the SMTP settings before checking out anything or you will have a lot of patrons wondering...

 # Tests
 There is a test suite for Bibs-to-Instance mapping.
 You need to add arguments in order to run it against a FOLIO environment.
 The tests are run against the latest [FOLIO Bugfest environment](https://wiki.folio.org/dosearchsite.action?cql=siteSearch%20~%20%22bugfest%22%20AND%20type%20in%20(%22space%22%2C%22user%22%2C%22com.atlassian.confluence.extra.team-calendars%3Acalendar-content-type%22%2C%22attachment%22%2C%22page%22%2C%22com.atlassian.confluence.extra.team-calendars%3Aspace-calendars-view-content-type%22%2C%22blogpost%22)&includeArchivedSpaces=false) as part of the commit process in this repo.